 Massage and treatments

 Does the area have any?
 Yes.
 Apart from rampant animal wildlife provided by hissing possums and the like, there are live music venus offering a range from open mic nights to well known names.
 See current listings.
 There are also restaurants of all sorts.
 Local’s nights are popular as some of our best reataurants offer a reduced menu at a welcome price.
 Mercato on Monday, Sault on Wednesday.
 The Daylesford Hotel.
 Some others too, it comes and goes a bit.
-Can’t always keep track sorry.
+Can’t always keep track sorry, but they are all listed in The Local paper.
+Can be read online.
 I don’t go out a lot myself, but I really love an occasional live set in various places, or a cider on a balmy summer’s night on the balcony of the Daylesford Hotel (or a groove in the courtyard at Chillout), or for a short drive the truly remarkable Radio Springs Hotel.
 I am loath to send you out of Daylesford when we have so much here, but it is worth a look if you have seen all we have to offer here and are spreading your wings.
 We also have several opportunites for movies with a small cinema at the Rex, I believe the Grande are doing occasional screenings too, as are some of the country properties.
 They all advertise in the local paper, the Advocate, or in the local local paper, The Local.

 Jubilee is much wilder than Lake Daylesford and is a short 30 minutes to walk around.
 It is exceedingly pretty, especially towards the mineral spring at one end, and even more especially in autumn as the large stand of trees there turn an impossible orange gold.
 The old bridge is the underside of the old train tracks built in the gold rush.
 You can follow the disused rail all the way into town.
 There is a lot of animal life around the lake.
 I have never been there without coming eye to eye with something or other.
 You can also fish in Lake Jubilee as it is a premium stocked lake.
 A licence is necessary, cheap and easy to buy.
 At dusk you can see the fish jump… There might be yabbies around our waterways too, yabbie net and bucket provided at the Pip, I will show you.
 You can hire a boat here too.
 If you are travelling with a child, being on the water is a great lesson in peacefulness.
 You can’t catch anything unless you have peace!
 Drift in silence, trail a warm hand in cool water… Paddle boats available too.